-The impairment does not have to completely hinder, or exclude, an individual from participation in professional life but rather be one which may hinder full and effective participation in professional life.
+Unlike Chacon Navas, the impairment does not have to completely hinder, or rather exclude, an individual from participation in professional life but rather be one which may hinder full and effective participation in professional life.

-Even though HK Danmark (Ring and Skouboe Werge) appears to lower the bar, it nevertheless remains high for PLHA.
-Thus, due to the progressive nature of the disease it is questionable whether PLHA will fulfil the CJEU's conceptual requirement of "disability" at the point of their diagnosis.
+Yet it may be argued that the CJEU in HK Danmark (Ring and Skouboe Werge) has set the bar relatively high.
+So, if we return to PLHA, due to the progressive nature of the disease it is questionable whether PLHA will fulfil the CJEU's conceptual requirement of "disability" at the point of their diagnosis.
 If a purely functional approach to the question of "participation in professional life" is taken then the majority of PLHA face no functional or imitational barriers to participation in professional life.
 They can, to the naked eye, participate on exactly the same terms and meet the same functional requirements as fellow professionals without HIV.
 Unlike wheelchair users they are not disabled by any physical features of their employer's premises, for example steps or heavy doors.
 However, at the point of diagnosis, stigma and the fear of discrimination combine to significantly hinder the full and effective participation of PLHA in professional life on an equal basis with their fellow workers.
-This is evidenced by research carried out by Fesko (2001).
-Fesko reviewed the workplace experiences and disclosure decisions of eighteen PLHA in depth and discovered that six of the participants were completely open about their HIV status within the workplace.
+This is evidenced by research carried out by Fesko28.
+Fesko reviewed the workplace experiences and

+27 See for example Herek G, Capitanio J, Widaman K "HIV-related stigma and knowledge in the United States: prevalence and trends, 1991-1999" (2002) American Journal of Public Health 92(3), 371 and Studdert, D "Charges of Human Immunodeficiency Virus Discrimination in the Workplace: The Americans with Disabilities Act in Action" (2002) American Journal of Epidemiology 156, 219 disclosure decisions of eighteen PLHA in depth and discovered that six of the participants were completely open about their HIV status within the workplace.
 Seven individuals had revealed their status to selected people in the workplace and, at the point of doing so, requested that the information be kept confidential.
 Finally, five individuals reported that they did not tell anyone in their workplace.
 Individuals identified the stigma associated with HIV as being a factor in their decision to disclose and some felt that they might disclose in future if the stigma associated with the disease were reduced.
-In addition, participants also described multiple levels of stigma associated with homosexual orientation or membership of an ethnic minority group.
+In addition, participants also described multiple levels of stigma associated homosexual orientation or membership of an ethnic minority group.
 By way of example, one African-American woman described her work environment in the following terms: